cjxgm/fifo-map/README.md

-# fifo-map
+# fifo-map and fifo-set

 Copyright (C) Giumo Clanjor (哆啦比猫/兰威举), 2019-2020.
 Licensed under the MIT License.

-A hash map that guarantees iteration in insertion-order for C++14 or above.
+A hash map and a hash set that guarantees iteration in insertion-order for C++14 or above.
 Or you can say, "a FIFO-ordered associative container" if you feel like it.

 (Yes, it's similar to `nlohmann::fifo_map`, but this one uses